gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 ## Build and run the incubator example

 You can verify that the Gaia SDK is installed properly by building and running the incubator demo.
 The source code for the incubator example is located in the /opt/gaia/examples/incubator folder.
+For a full explanation of this this samples, see [Gaia incubator example](tutorials/gaia-incubator-example.md).

 **Note**: If you encounter issues building and running the demo, the incubator folder contains a file named README.md.
 This document lists some of the common issues that you can encounter and suggested solutions.